Skip to Main Content

 Course Instruction

 Collaborate with a librarian to equip your students with essential information literacy and research skills, empowering them to confidently navigate Pratt Libraries' print and digital resources.
-Together, we’ll craft a customized session that directly supports your course content and assignments, ensuring their success.
+Together, we’ll craft a customized session that directly supports your course content and assignments, guided by select learning objectives, ensuring their success.

 Request Course Instruction